 The new muscle tissue also proved to be superior to other created muscles in terms of tetanic force, or sustained muscle contraction.
 The tissues also rated higher regarding specific force and fatigue time.

 “The ability to repair muscle tissue is critical for the treatment of muscular dystrophy and other muscle conditions.
 It is also critical to ensure that the new muscle is strong,” said Dr. Joel Singer.

-Singer is a New York stem cell physician who treats patients living with muscular dystrophy and other muscle-related diseases using autologous fat stem cell therapy.
+Singer is a New York physician who treats patients living with muscular dystrophy and other muscle-related diseases using personal cell therapy.

-“Fat stem cell therapy can help individuals living with muscle conditions like muscular dystrophy.
-Stem cells help to repair tissue damaged by disease, injury and aging,” said Singer.
+“This cell therapy can help individuals living with muscle conditions like muscular dystrophy,” said Singer.